Restorative justice: Methods

 Many restorative justice systems, especially victim–offender mediation and family group conferencing, require participants to sign a confidentiality agreement.
 These agreements usually state that conference discussions will not be disclosed to nonparticipants.
 The rationale for confidentiality is that it promotes open and honest communication.

 Victim-offender dialogue

 Victim–offender dialogue (VOD), (also called victim–offender mediation, victim–offender conferencing, victim–offender reconciliation, or restorative justice dialogue), is usually a meeting, in the presence of one or two trained facilitators, between victim and offender.
 This system generally involves few participants, and often is the only option available to incarcerated offenders.
 Victim Offender Dialogue originated in Canada as part of an alternative court sanction in a 1974 Kitchener, Ontario case involving two accused vandals who met face-to-face with their many victims.
 One of the first victim–offender mediation projects in the United Kingdom was run by South Yorkshire Probation Service from 1983 to 1986.

+On May 13, 2018 in Manhattan, video showed an 87-year old man using a Citibank ATM on Broadway.
+A 57-year old man walked up to him from behind and hit him on the back of the head.
+The victim died.
+The original proposal was to charge the attacker with felony murder, which had a maximum sentence of life in prison.
+Soon afterward, Assistant Manhattan District Attorney Dafna Yoran suggested using restorative justice to reduce the charge to manslaughter, which had a maximum sentence of 10 years, on two conditions.
+First, the suspect had to agree to participate in a 90 minute conversation with the family of the victim.
+Second, the family of the victim had to agree to the reduced charge.
+Both of these conditions were met, and the suspect was charged with manslaughter.